CCurl/Projects/bmf/README.md

 ##Building
 - Windows: There is a Visual Studio solution file
-- Linux: There is (will be) a makefile
+- Linux: There is a makefile

 ##Examples:
 ```